 To leverage clinical and translational research to improve patient/community health and health care.
-This stems directly from the overarching CTSI mission to make the best medicine better, and to get more treatments to more patients, more quickly.
+This follows directly from the overarching CTSI mission to make the best medicine better, and to get more treatments to more patients, more quickly.

-The Ensemble Program’s mission is to integrate clinical and translational research faculty, the community of stakeholders, and health system representatives into highly innovative and efficient teams to address unmet clinical needs of our patients and our communities.
+The Ensemble Program’s mission is to integrate clinical and translational research faculty, the community of stakeholders, and health system representatives into highly innovative and efficient teams to address the unmet clinical needs of our patients and our communities.
 As shown in the figure (“Functional Relationship”), such unmet needs may emanate from the clinic, community, and basic science laboratory.
 This design allows for identification of real/existent unsolved clinical problems and provides the opportunity to use multidisciplinary team science to develop solutions.

 The Ensemble Program’s purpose is to nucleate teams around an unmet clinical need and translate research ideas into clinical practice.
 An Ensemble brings together a broad continuum of stakeholders, and is inclusive of siloed stakeholders, and others that may rarely be brought together to address unmet clinical needs.

 The aim of the Ensemble is to ‘democratize’ research participation by recruiting relevant traditional and non-traditional team members to surround an Unmet Patient Medical Need.
 Team members with specific roles (shown in figure) come together to (1) form Pre-Ensemble teams, (2) attend scheduled meetings, (3) share expertise/knowledge/ideas, and (4) develop the research questions and consequent research protocols towards resolution of the unmet patient medical need.
 Additional members are identified if there are gaps in expertise.